Can You Sue for Emotional Distress in Ohio? | KNR

 Share

-• Acute Stress Disorder (ASD) occurs immediately after a traumatic event and typically lasts a few days to a few weeks.
-Symptoms of ASD may include anxiety, irritability, dissociation, and nightmares.
+• Acute Stress Disorder (ASD): Occurs immediately following a traumatic event, typically lasting a few days to a few weeks.
+Symptoms include anxiety, irritability, dissociation, and nightmares.

-• Generalized Anxiety Disorder (GAD) is characterized by excessive, persistent worry and anxiety.
-Symptoms of GAD include restlessness, fatigue, irritability, and muscle tension.
+• Generalized Anxiety Disorder (GAD): Characterized by persistent, excessive worry that interferes with daily functioning.
+Symptoms include restlessness, fatigue, irritability, and physical tension.

 Suing for Emotional Distress in Ohio